mikepfeiffer/azure-network-101/Project 1/README.md

 You should have wordpress working at this point, but there's a lot of issues with the current setup.
 Let's implement some best practices.

-* Make sure the IPs on your servers are configured staticitcally
+* Configure the IPs on your servers for static assignment
-* Disassociate the NSGs from your servers
+* Disassociate the NSGs from both of your servers
-* Create ASGs for both "WEB" and "SQL"
+* Create ASGs for both the "WEB" and "SQL" application tiers
 * Configure the SQL NSG to permit MySQL traffic from only the "WEB" ASG
-* Associate your NSGs with their respective subnets (WEB, SQL)
+* Associate your NSGs with their respective subnets (WEB, SQL) in the VNET
 * Disassociate the public IP from your SQL server

-Also, we shouldn't SSH directly to the web server.
+Also, we shouldn't SSH directly to the servers.
 Remove SSH from the web server NSG and make sure it only permits HTTP application traffic.
-In a future project we'll setup load balancers for the front-end tier.
+At this stage it should already be disabled for SQL.
+In a future project we'll setup load balancers for the web tier.

 ## 10. Setup Remote Access